 I tried to be normal: management trainee, computer programmer, you name it.
 But I just couldn’t make sense of the workaday world and that’s how I ended up being a guitar teacher.

-It’s been an interesting journey.
-I’ve learnt a lot and taught a bit and had some fun along the way.
-In fact I’m still having fun – and learning – forty four years after the day I gave my first guitar lesson.
+It’s been an interesting journey: both hard work and fun.
+I’m still having fun – and learning – forty nine years after the day I gave my first guitar lesson.

-If you’re not learning and you’re not having fun you might as well give up.
+If you’re not learning and you’re not having fun (as well as working hard) you might as well give up.